-This page is for updates about the veterans' pension issue described in our article: The 'Pre-1975 service pensions injustice'.
+This page is for updates about the veterans' pension grievance described in our article: The 'Pre-1975 service pensions injustice'.

 Update 2/2018: Petition: Equal pension rights for Veterans of Her Majesty's Forces serving before 1975